OUR PROJECTS

 Breaking silos to move healthspan to the forefront of public discourse and national policy

-The Targeting Metabesity Conferences, since their inception in London in 2017, has brought together leading geroscientists, professionals in the field of aging, policymakers, legislators, regulators, academics, C-level business executives, healthcare providers, and most recently interested consumers in a salon-like atmosphere for the exchange of ideas and mutual education.
+The Targeting Healthy Longevity sessions (formerly the Targeting Metabesity Conferences) have brought together leading geroscientists, professionals in the field of aging, policymakers, legislators, regulators, academics, C-level business executives, healthcare providers, and most recently interested consumers in a salon-like atmosphere for the exchange of ideas and mutual education.

 Project Healthspan